HF Radio Communications

 “A” INDEX …..
 1-6 BEST 7-9 FAIR 11+ BAD - Represents overall geomagnetic condition of the ionosphere over a given 24 hour period.

 “K” INDEX …..
 0 or 1 BEST … 2 OKAY .… 3+ BAD .….
 5 VERY BAD - This is the overall geomagnetic condition of the ionosphere averaged over the planet over the past 3 hours.
 K index indicates geomagetic storms.
 Below 10 MHz, K of 5+ increases noise level appreciably, K of 7+ degrades HF significantly.

 “SFI” …..
 70 NOT GOOD … 80 GOOD … 90 BETTER …100+ BEST - SFI is the Solar Flux Index and is a measure of total radio emissions from the sun.

 Check out . . .
 "The Sex Life Of An Electron" . . . at the bottom of this page.

-THE SEASON HAS CHANGED FROM AUTUMN TO WINTER IN HOWARD, PENNSYLVANIA, USA
+THE SPRING SEASON HAS ARRIVED IN HOWARD, PENNSYLVANIA

 K3SEW ON-LINE LOGSEARCH